Attractions & Things to Do in Parga

 Port of Parga

-Picturesque port of a uniquely beautiful settlement that offers tourist day-trips to Paxos & Antipaxos during the summer season.
+Picturesque port that offers tourist day-trips to Paxos & Antipaxos during the summer season.

 Paragaea - Old Olive Oil Factory